 2-Sarah Lawson was born about 1826 in Scotland and died on 12 Sep 1862 in Hobart aged about 36.
-Sarah had two children to unknown fathers:
+Sarah had one daughter in 1847 to an unknown father.
+No death record has been found but it appears Sarah Elizabeth died young.
+She had a second child in 1849 to married convict George Jones.

 - Sarah Elizabeth and